Cambridge-Hands-On-Science/Experiments/Experiments/Computer Science/Cryptography.md

 <br/>

 ## Equipment Needed
-* X before item indicates it is not currently in the kit and needs sourcing*
+X before item indicates it is not currently in the kit and needs sourcing
-- Morse code
+- X Morse code
+- X Morse buzzer with wires to connect to the...
-- Morse buzzer and clicker
+- Morse code clicker
-- Morse code chart
+- X Laminated morse code chart

-- Semaphore Flags (2 per transmitter)
+- X Semaphore Flags (2 per transmitter)
-- Semaphore Sheet
+- X Semaphore Sheet

 - Paper Telephones and Envelopes
 - Two paper cups connected by string
-- Third paper cup on a string
+- X Third paper cup on a string
 - Some envelopes

 - Ceaser Shifts
-- Whiteboards and pens
+- X Whiteboards and pens
-- Laminated alphabet wheels
+- X Laminated alphabet wheels
-- Laminated alphabets
+- X Laminated alphabets

-- Wrap around codes
+- X Wrap around codes (there are some but we should print some more)
 - Sections of pipe insulation
 - Code strips

 - Asymetric Encryption
-- Two padlocks with keys
+- X Two padlocks with keys
-- Box with two padlock holes
+- X Box with two padlock holes

 - Public key encryprion
-- Padlock with key (needs to lock without key)
+- X Padlock with key (needs to lock without key)
-- Box with at least one padlock hole
+- X Box with at least one padlock hole
 - Two led lights
-- Transparent plastic cups
+- X Transparent plastic cups
-- Food colouring
+- X Food colouring (there is some but it's expired)
 - Water

 - Quantum Cryptography